350 Legend vs 5.56 | Is 350 Legend a Multi-Purpose AR-15 Round?

 The biggest reason is that 350 Legend can be used in an AR-15 platform, giving you multiple capabilities with a single rifle.

-In the Eastern Woodlands, where I live, I’m never going to take a shot past 200 yards, so the 350 Legend just makes sense.
+In the Eastern Woodlands, where I live, I’m never going to take a shot past 200 yards, so the 350 Legend makes sense.
 I can hunt with it, defend my homestead with it, and take it to the range for sporting purposes.

 Terminal ballistics within that 200-yard area are devastating.
 At 200 yards, the energy displaced with a 350 Legend is roughly 1,073 ft-lbs.
-Compare that to the roughly 812 ft-lbs from 5.56 or even 790 ft-lbs from 300 blackout.
+Compare that to the roughly 812 ft-lbs from 5.56 or even 790 ft-lbs from 300 Blackout.

 Whatever you hit with 350 Legend within 200 yards is not getting back up.